Skip to main content

 When the upload finishes, the sync badge turns green.
 You can verify this on the Train tab — the dataset card should show the correct episode count and a green sync status.

-If you add more episodes later, upload again.
-Only new episodes are transferred — you don’t need to re-upload the entire dataset.
+Only new or changed episodes are transferred — you don’t need to re-upload the entire dataset when you add more.

 Next steps